 The Company applies the recommendations from Chapter 8 of the Code, except with regard to Art.
 72, as already mentioned, and the information from Art.
-74 of the Code, the Company plans to include in the annual report for 2021.
+74 of the Code, the Company plans to include in the annual report for 2022.

-With regard to the recommendations from Chapter 9 of the Code, the Statute provides only for voting by raising ballots or handing over ballots, while with regard to the recommendations from Chapter 10 of the Code, the Company has started drafting policies under Art.
-83 of the Code.
+With regard to the recommendations from Chapter 9 of the Code, the Statute provides only for voting by raising ballots or handing over ballots, while with regard to the recommendations from Chapter 10 of the Code, the Company plans to implement activities defined by the adopted policies.

-Detailed explanations related to the non-application or deviation from certain recommendations of the Code in 2020, the Company presented in the annual questionnaire which is an integral part of the Code and which is submitted to the Zagreb Stock Exchange d.d. together with the annual financial statements.
+Detailed explanations related to the non-application or deviation from certain recommendations of the Code in 2021, the Company presented in the annual questionnaire which is an integral part of the Code and which is submitted to the Zagreb Stock Exchange d.d. together with the annual financial statements.